HenriWahl/doko3000/README.md

 menu** at the upper left.
 The **order** of the players may be changed by **drag & drop**.
 As always the first player is dealing and the second will be the first to play.
 Run it via `Neu starten` **button**.

-**Good luck** and don't hesitate give some feedback at https://github.com/HenriWahl/doko3000/issues.
+**Good luck** and don't hesitate to give some feedback at https://github.com/HenriWahl/doko3000/issues.